MetaMask/metamask-docs/snaps/learn/tutorials/gas-estimation.md

 ### 2. (Optional) Customize your Snap's UX

-This Snap is generated from a boilerplate TypeScript example Snap.
+This Snap is generated from a TypeScript template Snap.
 We recommend customizing your Snap to improve its UX, but this is optional for testing.
 If you don't wish to customize your Snap, skip to [Step 3](#3-enable-network-access).